 These are legitimate questions.
 And, the fact that you are asking them is a good indicator that you want to be engaged in the process of marketing your business online.

-To best answer these questions, we’ll have to explore what a blog does, what it doesn’t do, some common misconceptions and how to get the best results with your blog.
+To best answer these questions, we’ll have to explore what a blog does, what it doesn’t do, and some common misconceptions.
+We'll also review how to get the best results with your blog.

 Companies with blogs have better marketing results.
+Content is a key factor in a strong SEO strategy.
 Consider these statistics from HubSpot.
 The average company that blogs has:

 A blog keeps content fresh and gives you continual opportunities to write articles surrounding key search terms.
 According to Demand Metric, on average, companies with blogs produce 67% more leads per month than companies without blogs.